-Risk management policies and procedures are in place to manage the market, credit and operational risk exposures associated with the Corporation's debt, derivatives and related capital markets transactions.
+The OEFC's risk management policies and procedures provide for the management of risk exposures associated with the Corporation's debt, derivatives and related capital markets transactions.

-Foreign exchange and net interest rate resetting exposures remained within policy limits in 2006-07.
+Foreign exchange and net interest rate resetting exposures remained within policy limits in 2007-08.